Building and communicating effective benefits strategies for Generation X.

 Engaging Generation X with their benefits

 Generation X may be the easiest group to communicate with for employers.
-They are comfortable with both traditional printed materials and modern digital media.
+They are tech savvy and comfortable with both traditional printed materials and modern digital media.
 Information can be presented in person, through email, online, or videos.

 Generation X is receptive to case studies, situations, and games that emphasize the benefits to the individual. (“How can this help me?”).